The 10 Best Low-Interest Credit Cards with Premium Perks [November 2024]

 • Foreign transaction fee: 3% of each transaction in U.S. dollars

 Why we like it: With the Chase Freedom Unlimited, you can earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year).
-You also earn 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
+You can earn 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

 What we don’t like: You have to pay foreign transaction fees on applicable purchases, so this isn’t the best card to take on international trips.